 Some works, however, end up being the last straw for the genre by circumstances unrelated to their actual content but rather by their Troubled Production

 - A work that is very good but turns out to be a commercial failure, making everyone afraid to invest in this genre.

 - A genre gets so expensive to produce or film convincingly that people aren't willing to lay down the money for it.
-Sometimes advances in CGI or computer programming can revive the genre — the Epic Movie was briefly dead for example until advances in computer technology and animatronics were able to tamp down on the costs.
+Sometimes advances in CGI or computer programming can revive the genre — for example, the Epic Movie was briefly dead until advances in computer technology and animatronics were able to tamp down on the costs.
 Of course, disaster movies are becoming rarer again for the same reason.